-Exercises in the first two steps can also serve as an exercise warming up the musculoskeletal machinery and preparing it for the next exercises with more vigorous intensity.
+Exercises in the first two steps can also warm up the musculoskeletal machinery and prepare it for the following exercises with more vigorous intensity.

-The following exercises will be performed to strengthen the inspiratory muscles, which is necessary for chest wall elevation.
+You will perform the following exercises to strengthen the inspiratory muscles, which is necessary for chest wall elevation.
 Activation of the large pectoral muscle, especially its sternocostal fibers, is of the utmost importance.